April 2010 Maoist attack in Dantewada: Background

 The insurgency points to the commercial development and industrialization in forest regions that are home to India's tribal communities, resulting in loss of land or livelihood as justification for its activities.
 These regions are noted for lack of development; at 30% literacy, the Dantewada district has the lowest literacy rate in the nation.

 Before the incident at Chintalnar in Dantewada, in March 2007, Maoists were also blamed for the killing of 55 policemen in Chhattisgarh.
-In the February 2010 Silda camp attack, at least 25 policemen were killed in eastern West Bengal when their camp came under fire.
+In the February 2010 Silda camp attack, at least 25 policemen were killed in western West Bengal when their camp came under fire.
 In response to the growing insurgency, Indian paramilitary forces launched a large-scale offensive, popularly known as Operation Green Hunt, against the rebels along the red corridor which includes the Dantewada district.

 Dantewada district is a "remote, sparsely-populated and under-developed" area which is regarded as the "nerve center" of the Maoists.
 About 66% of the district's population consists of tribal peoples (known as adivasis).
 In 2006, The Economist noted that Naxalite-Maoist insurgency is "most intense" in the Dantewada district and linked the popularity of the Maoists among the local populace to the region's lack of development.
 Indian forces and Maoist insurgents had been involved in numerous skirmishes in the Dantewada district since 2007.
 In September 2009, Commando Battalion for Resolute Action (COBRA) personnel and state police forces killed about 30 Maoist rebels in Dantewada during an intense gun-battle.